kylem314/statsproject/README.md

 ![image](https://cdn.discordapp.com/attachments/933718247239483392/943761952449118248/unknown.png)

-Our study was on 72 students from Del Norte, a random stratified sample by grade of homerooms.
-This led to 22 people without games on their device, and 50 with games on their device
+Our study was on 71 students from Del Norte, selected by a random sample stratified by grade using homeroom classes.
+This led to us finding 21 students who didn't play mobile games and 50 who did.
+We then collected data for the time each student spent on screens to perform an analysis.

-Based on the the amount of hours of screen time they put, we made graphs of their screen time, and those are the results of those graphs.

 Now, if you just look at the base values of mean screen time, you'd say gamers on average have more screen time right?